usercode/SmartResults/README.md

 # SmartResults
+Lightweight .NET library to use result pattern instead of throwing exceptions.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## How to use it
 - Result and Result{T} are structs to prevent memory allocation
-- Integrated JsonConverter for Result and Result<T>
+- Integrated JsonConverter
+- Extensions for HttpResponseMessage
 - Chaining flow
 - Exception flow